chrissuarez/Fair-Usage-V2/Prompt_for_Revenue_Override.md

    * Sum the raw revenue (Hours \* Bill Rate) for every Opportunity Group (grouped by Account \+ Opportunity Name).
    * Check the overrides object.
 If there is an override for the Group UID with the field Target\_Revenue (case-insensitive), calculate a **Scaling Factor** (Override Target / Raw Total).
    * Store this factor in a map: scalingFactors\[groupKey\] \= factor.
-2. **Pass 2 (Generate Rows):**
+2. **Pass 2 (Generate Rows & Map New Columns):**
-   * In the main loop where masterRows are created, check if a Scaling Factor exists for the current row's Account+Opportunity.
+   * Extract the new columns: Resource Role, Pricing Region (as Region), Hours, and Bill Rate.
-   * If it exists, multiply the calculated rawLineAmount (Hours \* Rate) by the Scaling Factor *before* it is assigned to totalAmount.
+   * Apply the Scaling Factor to the revenue calculation if it exists.
-   * Add a note to the Debug\_Info array: "Scaled by \[X\]%" so I can verify it.
+   * Pass these new fields into the masterRows object so they can be printed.
+3. **Update Column Headers:**
+   * Update the writeMasterSheet\_ function to use the specific column order: Opportunity\_UID, Account, Opportunity Name, Capability, Resource Role, Resource Region, Hours, Bill Rate, Start Date, End Date, Total\_USD, Tech\_Fee\_Paying?, followed by the months.

 Specific Code Implementation:
-Here is the logic I want you to integrate.
-Please replace the existing rebuildMasterForSource\_ function with this updated version that includes the pre-calculation logic:
+Please replace the rebuildMasterForSource\_ and writeMasterSheet\_ functions with this code:
 function rebuildMasterForSource\_(cfg, globalCfg, dateLookup, projectLookup) {
   const ss \= SpreadsheetApp.getActive();
   const rawSh \= ss.getSheetByName(cfg.rawSheet);